Holl/callback/readme.txt

-This will be a Django app which helps actor’s find auditions.
+This is a Django App, using TastyPie, to help Actors find Auditions.

+Currently the logic exists to create two different kinds of profiles: Actor and Production.
+Auditions and Tags can also be created on the database.

-At the moment, it is being worked on.
-Please let me know if you have any advice.
+No front-end logic currently exists.
+This is a work in progress- let me know if you have any advice!